Groestlcoin/sparrow-grs/README.md

-# Sparrow Bitcoin Wallet
+# Sparrow Groestlcoin Wallet

 Sparrow is a modern desktop Bitcoin wallet application supporting most hardware wallets and built on common standards such as PSBT, with an emphasis on transparency and usability.

-More information (and release binaries) can be found at https://sparrowwallet.com.
-Release binaries are also available directly from [Github](https://github.com/sparrowwallet/sparrow/releases).
+More information (and release binaries) can be found at https://groestlcoin.org.
+Release binaries are also available directly from [Github](https://github.com/Groestlcoin/sparrow/releases).

 ![Sparrow Wallet](https://sparrowwallet.com/assets/images/control-your-sends.png)